ClaraNeuburger/Master-thesis-Inverted-Pendulum-with-Reaction-Wheel/README.md

 # Inverted Pendulum Actuated by a Reaction Wheel

 This github repository contains the codes (Arduino and Matlab) and CAD files used to create a 2D inverted pendulum actuated by a reaction wheel.
 This project was carried out to support the teaching of control engineering at the SAAS (Service d’Automatique et d’Analyse des Systèmes, https://saas.ulb.ac.be/) laboratory at ULB.
-The resulting Master thesis text is also available in this repository under 'Master Thesis Text.pdf'
+The resulting Master thesis text is also available in this repository under *'Master Thesis Text.pdf'*.

 ## Overview
 It consists of a rigid pendulum rod placed on a surface which will be stabilized in the upright position using a motor coupled to a wheel placed on top of the pendulum as shown bellow.